Atlas: Decision Architecture

 Decision pages should hurt and clarify.

 This hub is where warm-up content becomes serious.
-The reader should feel understood and slightly cornered by reality.
+The owner should feel understood and slightly cornered by reality.

 Symptoms